fishing/fishing.github.com/lures.md

 discourage the bass from jumping.
 One technique I saw described getting down on one knee.

 #### Lipless Crankbaits

-Popular for fishing grassy areas where ordinary rigs get snagged.
-Best when the water begins to warm up after a winter.

 Some properties of lipless crankbaits: